 I recently helped a client go through the Vistaprint transfer process, so I figured I’d write an update.
 The experiment part involves linking to this post from the original.

 Hypothesizing that someone coming here from that post wanted more info than what was in the original post, and didn’t just completely lose faith and leave.

 At least, I think that’s what it will mean.
 Arghhhh…

 I’ll tell you up front that what hasn’t changed about the transfer process is that it’s on the confusing side unless you’re a geek.
 If you’ll stick with me I’ll give you a heads up on the challenges so they won’t throw you for a loop.

 If you think I still missed the mark, for Pete’s sake, please let me know.
 Use the comment form below this post or send me an e-mail via my Contact page.

-Now let’s jump into the specific problems that make Vistaprint a clusterf**k, and how to kick ass and deal with them.
+Now let’s jump into the specific problems that make Vistaprint such a mess, plus how to kick ass and deal with each.

 Challenge #1: Actually, Vistaprint owns your domain name

 What they tell you before you sign up: